INTERSECT-SDK/python-sdk/examples/SUBMISSION_RULES.md

 All example services should have an associated schema file (.json) in the repository.
 Here are a few ways we can generate the schema for the HelloWorld Service:

-1) Write your own script which uses `get_schema_from_model` from the INTERSECT-SDK, which returns a dictionary.
+1) Write your own script which uses `get_schema_from_capability_implementation` from the INTERSECT-SDK, which returns a dictionary.
 You'll need to provide this function your CapabilityImplementation class, your HierarchyConfig, and your application version.
 You can then dump the dictionary to JSON (please use `indent=2` as an argument).

 ```python
 # imports condensed for readability